With diabetes there are often important choices to make and many

 information, but it will help you have a more productive consultation

-with your doctor or nurse, who will find this information invaluable
+with your diabetes team, who will find this information invaluable in

 Your diabetes, your